5l1v3r1/dashboard-3/readme.md

 ## Privacy

-Dashboard accounts can require no personal information from the user and irreversibly encrypts signin usernames so they cannot be used for anything else.
+Dashboard accounts optionally support anonymous registration and irreversibly encrypt signin username and passwords.
 There are no third-party trackers, analytics or resources embedded in Dashboard pages.

+#### Development

+Development takes place on [Github](https://github.com/userappstore).
+Releases, documentation and issues are hosted on [Github](https://github.com/userappstore) and [NPM](https://www.npmjs.com/package/@userappstore/dashboard).

+#### License

+This is free and unencumbered software released into the public domain.
+The MIT License is provided for countries that have not established a public domain.